 - Respect for all people

-- Prepare valued nurse leaders for the communities served.
+- Student Success: Prepare valued nurse leaders for the communities served.

-- Advance the nursing profession through faculty scholarship and professional involvement.
+- Scholarship/Research: Advance the nursing profession to impact our region and the world

 Philosophy and Conceptual Framework